DoHunKim1215/Pixel-Art-Tree-Generator/README.md

 # Pixel Art Tree Generator

-This is my personal toy project: Pixel Art Tree Generator based on WGAN-GP implemented by PyTorch.
+This is my personal toy project: Pixel Art Tree Generator PyTorch implementation based on WGAN-GP.

 ## Installation

 This project is implemented on [Pipenv](https://pipenv.pypa.io/en/latest/) environment.
-Please refer to Pipfile for information on the package needed.
+You can refer to Pipfile for information on the package needed.

 ```shell
 git clone https://github.com/DoHunKim1215/Pixel-Art-Tree-Generator.git